 As not all not-for-profit public sector entities within the State have 30 June year ends, i.e. TAFES and schools have 31 December year ends, the State has to collect information from KMP more frequently.
 Entities are encouraged to adopt a collection frequency that is appropriate for their needs.

-The first submission will cover the period 1 July 2019 to 31 December 2019.
-All KMP will be expected to complete and submit their certificates by 24 January 2019.
+The first submission will cover the period 1 July 20X1 to 31 December 20X1.
+All KMP will be expected to complete and submit their certificates by the end of the third week of the following January.

-A second submission will cover the remaining period 1 January 2020 to 30 June 2020 to report on any additional transactions that may have occurred during the quarter.
-All KMP will be expected to complete and submit their certificates by 10 July 2020.
+A second submission will cover the remaining period 1 January 20X2 to 30 June 20X2 to report on any additional transactions that may have occurred during the quarter.
+All KMP will be expected to complete and submit their certificates by the end of the first week of the following July.

 As the objective of the management checklist is to support management in the preparation and completeness of their related party disclosures in the financial statements, management is strongly encouraged to perform the checklist steps by the second data submission period for KMP declaration certificates.